Beach Walk #451 – Build Confidence with Data

-Some people are confident naturally; here are some tips for the rest of us.
 My friend Chris Brogan recently recorded a podcast about it.
-Today's episode of Beach Walks (filmed on an amazing day!!) came from my decisions to "swim first" and do the show second.
-One of the ways I've learned to build confidence is to be able to resist my feelings, and use data to inform my decisions and actions.
-That pesky #2 personality is frequently there to play the emotion card, which can keep us thinking and feeling "one down."
+Today’s episode of Beach Walks (filmed on an amazing day!!) came from my decisions to “swim first” and do the show second.
+One of the ways I’ve learned to build confidence is to be able to resist my feelings, and use data to inform my decisions and actions.
+That pesky #2 personality is frequently there to play the emotion card, which can keep us thinking and feeling “one down.”

 Hawaiian Word:

-Paulele confidence
+Paulele: confidence

 Beautiful day and episode, Rox.
 Loved the face-making and did it right along with you.